jojozhuang/jojozhuang.github.io/_note/designknowledge/system-design-common-principles.md

 tags: [System Design, Trade-Offs, CAP, BASE]
 ---

-> Learn how to design large-scale systems and prepare for the system design interview.
+> Learn how to design large-scale systems.

 ## 1. Getting Started
 First, get a basic understanding of common principles, learning about what they are, how they are used, and their pros and cons.